Ambalapuzha Krishna Temple – Devotion and Famous Palpayasam

 You can book through the Travancore Devaswom Board website.

-What is the best time to visit Ambalapuzha Krishna Temple
+What is the best time to visit the Ambalapuzha Krishna Temple

 October to March offers pleasant weather.